Everything PR News

 How to put them in place

 Adopting these is a short project, not a transformation.
 Approve the four policies, name one owner for them, brief the team once so everyone has read them, and put a quarterly review on the calendar.
 The tools and their terms move quickly — a policy written once and never revisited goes stale within a year.
+The four documents above are the policy layer.
+The committee, the procurement standards, the training program, the monitoring, and the incident response that make policy operational are the governance layer — covered in the companion piece.

 Frequently Asked Questions

-What AI policies does a PR firm need?
+What AI policies does a company need?

-Can we use these templates as-is?
+Can these templates be used as-is?

-How often should policies be reviewed?
+How often should the policies be reviewed?

 EPR Editorial Team